Jako/RememberThis/README.md

 Usage
 --------------------------------------------------------------------------------

-Most of the snippet settings should be made in the MODX system settings:
+Most of the snippet settings should be made in the MODX system settings and are used in snippet and ajax mode:

 Property | Description | Default
 ---- | ----------- | -------